sbrannen/spring-polyglot/README.md

 # A German Example

 For example, the following is what an integration test in Spring could look like when `@ContextConfiguration` is translated into German.
+Yes, this test actually runs: see [DeutscheIntegrationsTests][] for details.

 ```java
 @RunWith(SpringJUnit4IntegrationsTestUnterstuetzung.class)